Skip to content

 Mandatory and Optional Sections

 A workflow must have at least a metadata section and a jobs section.
-It may have additional variables, resources, hooks, and defaults sections.
+It may have additional variables, resources, hooks, defaults, and outputs sections.
 Those additional sections may be empty or omitted if not used.

 metadata: